itsdarrylnorris/minecraft-bedrock-manager/README.md

 # Minecraft Bedrock Manager

-Minecraft Bedrock Manager lets you store backups of your server in a GitHub repository, send Discord messages that a backup is underway, and provides Slash Commands that lets you manage your server.
+Minecraft Bedrock Manager lets you store backups of your server in a Git repository, send Discord messages that a backup is underway, and provides Slash Commands that lets you manage your server.

 | :warning: | This project is still under development.
 Use it at your own risk.
 A lot of things are going to change :). |
 | :-------: | :-------------------------------------------------------------------------------------------------------- |